Frequently asked questions

 - For details on how to open a “Macao One Account” /if you forgot your username/password, please refer to https://www.gov.mo/pt/servicos/ps-1047/ps-1047a/.

-What should I do if I am unable to provide proof of life successfully on a self-service machine with my fingerprint?
+What should I do if I am unable to provide proof of life successfully on a self-service kiosk with my fingerprint?

-How can a beneficiary check and confirm whether he/she has properly completed the procedures for providing proof of life?
-Is there a receipt or reply slip?
+How to check and confirm whether the Proof of Life procedure has been completed?
+Is there a receipt or an acknowledgement slip?

 If a beneficiary dies in January, will he/she be paid the old-age or disability pension?